 In the jurisdiction we studied, with an Indigenous population of 4%, the majority of children in foster care are children of Indigenous women.
-As later discussed in detail (see section "Historical Context for this Study" for discussion on Social Harmony, Colonization and Violence Against Indigenous Women), the widespread removal of Indigenous children from their families in the boarding school era, and subsequently by child protection agencies, has made the threat of removal a powerful instrument of institutional control over Indigenous women.
+As later discussed in detail (see section their families in the boarding school era, and subsequently by child protection agencies, has made the threat of removal a powerful instrument of institutional control over Indigenous women.
 The threat of losing the children-made either implicitly or explicitly-appears to factor prominently in women's decisions about how to use the system.